nvda-ci/aiperf/docs/tutorials/server-metrics.md

 ### 2. Aggregated Statistics: `server_metrics.json`

 Aggregated statistics computed from time-series data.
-Metrics from all endpoints are merged together, with each series item tagged with its source endpoint:
+Metrics from all endpoints are merged together, with each series item tagged with its source endpoint.

+Info metrics (ending in `_info`) are included as gauges with `value: 1.0` since they represent static configuration/version information.

 ```json
 {